 Talking of housewives, there has been a resurgence on the runways for vintage-look florals, the kind women would have once worn in the ’40s and ’50s.
 Floral dresses are a surefire seller for retailers, so it’s no great wonder savvy brands are looking to how they can reimagine them within their individual aesthetics.
 Alessandra Rich’s tea dresses have already been adopted by the fashion set—you’ll see more of them soon.
 In the meantime, shop our edit of the best floral dresses.

 Whoa, put some shades on because things are about to get high-octane in here.
 From primary shades through to neon accents, when designers committed to spring’s bold hues, they knew they had to go hard or go home.
-Expect to see vibrant pinks, reds, yellows and more worn in either monochrome blocks or artfully spliced together—apparently not to be toned down with a neutral or two.
-To get the look with your wardrobe, see our guide on how to wear colour in spring.
+Expect to see vibrant pinks, reds, yellows, and more worn in either monochrome blocks or artfully spliced together—apparently not to be toned down with a neutral or two.
+To get the look with your wardrobe, see our guide on how to wear color in spring.